Landscape Levy

 How are Landscape rates determined?

-For residents in council areas it is a fixed charge per rateable property and set to align with residents of outside council areas who own less than 10 hectares.
+Residents in council areas are also charged according to land use.
+Residential properties are aligned with residents of outside council areas who own less than 10 hectares.

 These arrangements mean those with more land pay more than those with less land – so a pastoral lessee pays more than a township property owner.